5 Things Your Students Need To Hear You Say

-“Educators are given the opportunity to instill a drive within students to succeed, regardless of a student’s background,” Sara Hyde, who teaches third grade at Webster Elementary in Marshfield, Missouri.
+“Educators are given the opportunity to instill a drive within students to succeed, regardless of a student’s background,” says Sara Hyde, teacher.
 “Every positive message a student receives at school can encourage a student to take control in determining their future.”

 The tone in which you communicate with students also is important, says psychologist Lisa Damour.
 You might not intend to deflate your students with your words, but if teachers aren’t mindful of their tone, they could do just that, she says.

 “Humans are very attuned to nonverbal communication,” Damour says.
 “Step back and think about all parts of the communication—not just the words, but the music behind it.”